joe7575/vm16/doc/asm.md

 Please note that the CPU does not support 8-bit characters.
 Therefore, up to 2 characters are always stored in a word.
 The length of the string "test" is two words, the length of the string "hello" is 3 words.

-The programmer uses the following function to output  2 character words (simplyfied):
+The programmer uses the following function to output  2 character words (simplified):

 ```lua
 function putchar(val)